coreyculler/datastore-dynamodb-migrator/README.md

    - Optionally select a sort key
    - Optionally rename the DynamoDB partition key attribute (the value still comes from the selected source field)
    - Confirm table names
+5. **S3 Storage & Projection**: Optionally enable S3 storage for full records and choose which fields to keep in DynamoDB
 5. **Migration Plan**: Review the complete migration plan before execution
 6. **Progress Tracking**: Monitor real-time progress with detailed statistics